iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Very annoying and intrussive, unwanted marketing headache for those of us who don't want to be looking dozens of times to the same undesired advertisement.<br> :date: __2021-04-12 23:22:33__

 > App need update.
 It is not working well.
 Users posted many good ideas.
 Unfortunately no reaction from devs<br> :date: __2021-04-11 18:03:08__

-> It causes my phone to dangerously overheat<br> :date: __2021-03-30 22:36:39__

-> Earlier it took about 7 minutes to complete a calc.
-But now even after 40 minutes 0 calculations are done.
-When I keave the phone for overnight calculations it only did 5 calculations in 8 hours.
-Is it the calculations are getting complex or there is something wrong with the app<br> :date: __2021-03-22 18:10:14__